 NOTE 2 If neither the over-pressure test value nor the reference pressure test value are known, the values of Clause 5.2 shall apply.
 Remove the pressure source and the testing fluid and open up the test piece for inspection.

-NOTE 3 For dial gauge measurement (Figure B.1) record difference in dial gauge readings.
+NOTE 3 For dial gauge measurement (Figure A.1) record difference in dial gauge readings.

-NOTE 4 For straightedge and feeler gauge measurement (Figure B.2) place the straightedge on the marked areas and compare to determine the deformation (if any) due to the over-pressure test.
+NOTE 4 For straightedge and feeler gauge measurement (Figure A.2) place the straightedge on the marked areas and compare to determine the deformation (if any) due to the over-pressure test.

 NOTE 5 For flameproof enclosures, give particular attention to the flamepaths, as these are the most important sections.
 Flat sections manufactured from steel or metals having a high elongation factor may show minor deformation, but this may not take away from the structural strength of the enclosure.
 Threaded entries and fasteners should be checked for deformation.